 Erm no. SSDs do NOT index in a matter of minutes.

 Bolded bit isn't accurate either.

-Nor do they take days, mine are normally done in 15-20 minutes.
+I went through the hell of Lion and Yosemite.
+Maybe El Capitan performing so well has made me biased.Nor do they take days, mine are normally done in 15-20 minutes.
 Don't worry there is plenty of people having issue with 10.11 Apple release on a given timeline and this drives everything, why do you think 10.11.1 was released in Beta before 10.11.0 was even out to the public.

 The OS X release cycle is too short these days and similar to 10.10 it will be the .3 release before the OS is stable for many.
 Personally I expect more of Apple, pity others don't...